How a Keene family grew their hobby farm into a thriving business with support from the community

 Chris Duff and Ashley Foreman began Duff Acres to keep their four children busy during the pandemic and now they can't keep up with the demand

 Ashley Foreman and Chris Duff with their children William (13), James (8), Evelyn (4), and Charles (3).
-In 2019, the couple built their dream home in on a 50-acre lot in Keene owned by Chris's family since 1987.
+In 2019, the couple built their dream home on a 50-acre lot in Keene owned by Chris's family since 1987.
 A year into the pandemic, the couple wanted to do something to get their children outside and began a hobby farm.
 Once they began selling their meats, eggs, and produce, they quickly saw the demand grow for their sustainable, pasture-raised food.
 (Photo: Ashley Foreman)

 Ashley Foreman and Chris Duff with their children William (13), James (8), Evelyn (4), and Charles (3).
-In 2019, the couple built their dream home in on a 50-acre lot in Keene owned by Chris's family since 1987.
+In 2019, the couple built their dream home on a 50-acre lot in Keene owned by Chris's family since 1987.
 A year into the pandemic, the couple wanted to do something to get their children outside and began a hobby farm.
 Once they began selling their meats, eggs, and produce, they quickly saw the demand grow for their sustainable, pasture-raised food.
 (Photo: Ashley Foreman)

 While COVID-19 put a halt to many plans and activities, it also helped people find new hobbies, learn new skills, start up their dream businesses, and find new ways to build community.